 This part of Texas is filled with unique venues like the Moody Theater and the Continental Club, each offering its own spirited list of performances that range from country to alternative and beyond.
 You’ll also find plenty of music festivals here, mostly thanks to the famed television show Austin City Limits.

 Austin, Texas is known as The Live Music Capital of the World due to its bold and dynamic music scene.
 In fact, the city hosts more concerts than anywhere else in the United States!
 From indie rock to jazz and rockabilly, there is something for everyone here.

-Whether you’re planning to visit or move here (the real estate scene is really hot), you’ve got to check out some of the live concerts hosted in Austin.
+Whether you’re planning to visit or move here (the real estate scene is really hot), you’ve got to check out some of the live music venues in Austin.
 Check the recent schedules to find a live performance that you’ll enjoy, and you’re guaranteed to be hooked.

 view from Facebook Austin in downtown Austin

-Several big companies have opened offices in Austin offering competitive pay with both benefits and perks like complimentary breakfast and lunch.
+Several big companies have opened offices in North Austin, Northwest Austin, Central Austin, and South Austin offering competitive pay with both benefits and perks like complimentary breakfast and lunch, and really good health care.
 This also attracted talent from around the nation and world to move to Austin to live and work here.

 5. It’s a Nature Lover’s Paradise

 When you imagine Austin, Texas, you probably envision tall buildings and busy streets.
 And while this is certainly part of what Austin has to offer, there’s also plenty of nature to enjoy and to explore.